 Understanding The Nature Of Your Christian Subculture*

 For comparison’s sake, let’s look at one popular subculture.
 There are so many to choose from so, how about environmentalism?
-The environmentalist subculture is neither unique in its age or scope.
+The environmentalist subculture is not unique in its age or scope.
 Subcultures are by their nature defined by their gods and environmentalism is no different.
 They also generally exist in harmony with the larger culture.
 A good culture, for example, understands that protecting the environment is a good thing.
 But for the environmentalist the environment is a god, and as such supersedes man and deserves to be worshiped.
-Though not all in culture are earth-worshipping environmentalists, there is still harmony between them and the collective cultural-mindset.
+Though not all in culture are earth-worshipping environmentalists, there is still harmony between the environmentalist and the collective cultural-mindset.
 For the environmentalist, the worst thing that ever happened was a strip mall.
-And since the strip mall was the result of evolution, then evolution must have made a serious mistake for evolving the likes of strip-mall builders into an otherwise pristine ecology.
-And so man ought therefore to self-exterminate for ecology’s sake.
-And while no one is volunteering to take one for the gipper, so to speak, most nod in unsure agreement that perhaps they should.
-But for the time being there’ll have to be contentment found in the extermination of millions in the womb.
-The Bible says that, “all who hate [wisdom] love death”.
-So any subculture that sees the extermination of itself as an ultimate good ought to, at the very least, be judged as foolish.

 By comparison the “subculture” of Christianity is unique in both age and scope.
 It is 2000 years old in one sense, but it is as old as the known existence of man if its jewish roots are considered; and they ought to be considered.
 In scope it is practically world wide.
 In most cultures there will be found a subculture of Christianity.
 Not so with environmentalism, which seems to afflict only a culture with enough accumulated wealth to convince itself that it can afford to alter the planet’s temperature.

 But there is a deeper reason for the disharmony than disagreement on solving cultural problems, and it is one of authority.
-Christianity is therefore also unique in that it isn’t a subculture at all, but a Kingdom with Jesus as King.
+Christianity is therefore also unique in that it isn’t a subculture at all, but a sub-Kingdom, if you will, with Jesus as King.
 And as King, Jesus dictates and illuminates.
 He dictates in that it is His authority that determines what is right and wrong, not man’s.
 He illuminates in that he shines a light on the heart of man, and in that light man does not like what he sees, so he prefers instead the darkness.
-This is why environmentalists, and their fellow Western subcultures, find themselves irily unable to condemn Islamic cultures, who incidentally have become especially adept at turning the greenhouse-causing petroleum underneath their land into a handful of billionaires and swarms of angry zealots who promise to subject the world to allah and his prophet, muhammad.
+This is why environmentalists, and their fellow Western subcultures, find themselves irily unable to condemn Islamic cultures, who incidentally have become especially adept at turning the greenhouse-causing petroleum underneath their land into a handful of billionaires and swarms of angry zealots who promise to subject the world to Allah and his prophet, Muhammad.
 Islam exterminates its enemies, especially those who are in the Kingdom of God.
 In the end you will find that in the deepest crevices at the center of every man’s soul is the motto, “Anything but Jesus”.
-Man, except for those regenerated by God, is at war with God, and he will find himself with the unlikeliest of allies.
+Man, except for those regenerated by God, is at war with God, and he will find himself with the unlikeliest of allies because of that fact.

 As you are probably aware by now, there is a subculture that is more true to the definition of subculture that goes by the name “christian”.
 And like its counterparts, including environmentalism, it is very much in harmony with the larger culture and in rebellion against God.
-Unlike environmentalism however, it is as old as Christianity itself, and scripture is by no means silent concerning these false teachers.
+Unlike environmentalism, however, it is as old as Christianity itself, and scripture is by no means silent concerning these false teachers and “believers”.
 Be aware therefore my dear children that these are in your midst, and though they go by the same name, you will know them by their fruits.
-They will normally side with whatever culture is saying at a given time, or at least willing to compromise until acquiescence can be achieved.
+They will normally reject God’s Word and side with whatever culture is saying at a given time.
+Or, they will push compromise until acquiescence can be achieved.
 So be warned and discerning.

 But here is the good part.
 If you are in Christ, and Christ is in you, you are a part of a Kingdom that transcends borders and cultures.
 You will have brothers and sisters in Christ all over the world, and you will find it easy to fellowship and to love these brothers and sisters.
 You will know them because of their submission to and their love for their King.
 He will be preeminent in every part of their lives.
 They will not be according to the flesh but according to the Spirit.
-In short, they will not worship sheetrock, guitars, pop-stars, fancy cars, or the environment… to name just a few.
+In short, they will not worship sheetrock, pop-stars, fancy cars, or the environment… to name just a few.
 What the King is doing now will be their number one interest, as they seek to be a part of his activity.
-You will feel a kinship, though your language and culture may not be the same.
-And you will find them throughout this world.
+You will feel a kinship again which the barriers of differing culture will not prevail.

 I pray that you would everyday grow in your knowledge of Jesus, that you would walk closer to him as you cast off your entanglements from whatever culture you find yourself immersed in.
 I pray for you, and for me, that we are able to be a light in this dark world, that Jesus would use us to snatch some, if not many, from the flames.